fernandonieuwveldt/lambda-deployment-pipelines/README.md

 2. Run the Cookiecutter command: `cookiecutter https://github.com/yourusername/cookiecutter-lambda-custom-layer`
 3. Fill in the prompted values to customize your project, such as project name, Lambda function name, custom layer name, and AWS account number.

-When prompted, fill in the values for your project, such as project name, Lambda function name, custom layer name.
-Cookiecutter will generate a new folder structure within your larger project that includes the necessary deployment pipelines and source code folders for the Lambda function and custom layer.

 Cookiecutter will create a new folder with the generated project structure, which you can then customize and use as needed.